f5devcentral/f5-automation-labs/docs/class3/module1/lab1/provisioning.rst

         "memoryRatio": 0
     }

-.. note:: Performing a provision/deprovion operation takes some time to complete.
+..
+NOTE:: Performing a provision/deprovion operation takes some time to complete.
 If the original request is still being processed, the below error may be encountered.

 .. code-block:: rest